Humboldt Waterkeeper

 King Tide Photo Initiative

-To help document this year’s King Tide, All you need is a camera or a smartphone.
-Submit photos to This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+To get involved, all you need is a camera or a smartphone.
+Submit your photos to This email address is being protected from spambots.
+You need JavaScript enabled to view it. or upload them to the California King Tide Photo Project.

 Read more …